Steven Drozd

 Steven Gregory Drozd (born June 11, 1969) is an American musician.
-He is a composer, multi-instrumentalist, and songwriter for the Flaming Lips, Electric Würms, and other projects.
+He was a composer, multi-instrumentalist, and songwriter for the Flaming Lips from 1991 to 2024.

 Early life

 Drozd was born in Houston, Texas, and grew up in Richmond and Rosenberg, Texas, with three brothers and a sister.
 He attended George Junior High and B. F. Terry High School.
 His father, Vernon, was a member of the polka band Vernon Drozd and the Texas Brass.
 At the age of ten, he began playing drums with his father's band and later played piano in various country honky-tonk groups.
 After high school, Drozd moved to Oklahoma City and performed, mainly on drums, with a number of underground bands in the area.